 We bought 26 microwaves ranging in price from less than $100 to over $1,000 and spent months investigating how they perform.
 After plenty of microwaving, we found no real difference between models.
 None of them are amazing at heating food evenly.
 Instead, it all depends on what you're heating, what amount of it there is, and what container it's in.
-Thinner mixtures like soup heat more evenly than mashed potatoes, and foods with a higher water content heat up differently from dryer foods.
 You can read about everything we did and what we found in our R&D article.
 That's not all: since inverter microwaves are marketed as the latest and greatest in microwave science, we wanted to ensure they don't perform better.
 They don't; you can read more about it in our article about the investigation.

-So which microwaves should you get?
+So which microwave should you get?
 You won't go wrong getting one on sale or secondhand.
 That said, more powerful microwaves can heat food faster, and you can also choose a microwave based on features or design.
 There are a few useful features that aren't standard on all microwaves: a mute function and a steam sensor.
-To help you find the best small microwave for you, we've sorted a few options by feature and power to help you find a good value option.
+To help you find the best small microwave, we've sorted a few options by feature and power to help you find a good value option.

 If you're craving a convenient way to make crispy chicken wings or roasted vegetables, you might want to consider one of the best small air fryers or the best budget and cheap air fryers.
 For your breakfast needs, you might want one of the best 2-slice toasters or a quiet blender for early-morning smoothies.

 If you're looking for good value, the best small microwave is the GE JES1072SHSS.
-This compact model can easily fit into smaller spaces like a dorm room or RV, and while its cooking chamber is small as a result, it's big enough for a mug of coffee or a bowl of soup.
-You can mute its controls if you'd rather silence its button-press and end-of-cycle beeping.
-It has all the basic features you can expect, like a quick-start function, defrost and reheat modes, and a popcorn button.
+This compact model can easily fit into smaller spaces like a dorm room or RV, and while its cooking chamber is small, it's still big enough for a mug of coffee or a bowl of soup.
+You can mute its controls if you'd rather silence its button press and end-of-cycle beeping.
+It has all the basic features you can expect from a microwave, like a quick-start function, defrost and reheat modes, and a popcorn button.
 However, it doesn't have a steam sensor, so you have to manually select the cooking time or input the weight of your food.

 Like most smaller microwaves we've tested, it's not that powerful—only 700 watts—and not as fast as some other microwaves.
 If you're concerned about speed, the Insignia NS-MW09SS8 is somewhat bigger but also faster, with 900 watts of power, and it's still available for a budget-friendly price.

 The smallest microwaves we've tested don't have steam sensors, so if you want that feature, you may need to go for something a bit bigger.
 The Toshiba EM131A5C-BS isn't as compact as the previous pick, but it isn't gigantic and won't require a huge amount of space on your counter.
-It has several programs that use a steam sensor, including 'Potato,' 'Sensor Reheat,' and 'Frozen Pizza,' which can make microwaving more automatic.
+It has several programs, including 'Potato,' 'Sensor Reheat,' and 'Frozen Pizza,' that use a steam sensor for a more automatic microwaving experience.

 This 1100-watt microwave is much faster than the GE JES1072SHSS.
 Its chamber is a little bigger and can more easily accommodate dinner plates, although it's still on the small side and won't fit something like a casserole dish.
 It also includes a 'mute controls' function, so you can silence its beeping and microwave in peace.

-You can access an additional control panel with the usual functions like reheating, defrosting, and popcorn by opening the door.
+An additional control panel with the usual functions like reheating, defrosting, and popcorn is hidden behind the door.
 However, it doesn't have a steam sensor or a mute function, which is disappointing for such an expensive microwave.
-It has an inverter, which adds to its cost and won't affect performance for most uses.
+It's equipped with an inverter, which adds to its cost and won't affect performance for most uses.
 Still, it's a good small option if you want a very fast microwave or prefer its design.

 We've checked the text for accuracy, but our recommendations have remained unchanged.